The Experiences You Can’t Miss On A First Trip To Paris

 Here’s Mark walking in front of the Louvre

-The Louvre is the most visited museum in the world and it’s on almost everyone’s Paris bucket list.
-Whether you’re interested in art or not, you should plan to visit the Louvre simply because it’s home to some of the most iconic masterpieces on the planet.
-We’ve visited twice and we still haven’t seen it all, so trust us when we say you’ll need a good few hours inside.
-It’s enormous.
+The Louvre is the most visited museum in the world, and after doing it twice ourselves we honestly think it should be on everyone’s Paris bucket list.
+Whether you’re interested in art or not, visiting the Louvre is a must because it’s home to some of the most iconic masterpieces on the planet.
+You don’t get to see things like this every day, so don’t miss it.

 Hundreds of people trying to walk through the Hall of Mirrors in the Palace of Versailles

-The town of Versailles is located about 12 miles (20 km) southwest of Paris and it’s one of the most popular day trip options for first time visitors.
-It actually took us a few visits to Paris before we finally made it to Versailles because it’s such a time commitment.
-But now that we’ve walked around the palace and grounds, we definitely think it’s worth using up a half day on your itinerary.
+Are you planning to take a day trip from Paris to see the Palace of Versailles?
+If not, you should.
+It actually took us a few trips to Paris before we finally made it to Versailles because it’s such a time sucker.
+But now that we’ve walked around the palace and grounds, we definitely think it’s worth using up a half day on your itinerary, even if it’s your first time in Paris and you only have three or four days.

 Numerous visitors taking photos of the famous landmarks on a boat cruise in Paris